 July 19, 1865, Louisville, KY hosted the first baseball game played west of the Alleghenies played under standard rules.
 The Louisville Grays hosted and defeated the Nashville Cumberlands.
 When Louisville businessman Walter Haldeman and others formed the National League in 1876, this Louisville club was a charter member.
 The Grays finished fifth in 1876 and in 1877 led the league in the final weeks of the season, losing to the Boston Red Caps in the final game.
 It was later discovered that gamblers had paid four Louisville players to lose games in 1877 so that Boston would win the championship.
 Baseball’s first major scandal led to the demise of the Grays, and the four team members were banned from playing professional baseball for life.
 Kentucky has not been represented by a major league team since.

 September 28, 1875, the Red Mile ran their first race named the Lexington Stakes and a small crowd witnessed Odd Fellow cross the finish line first.
 Today, it hosts one of the legs of the Triple Crown of Harness Racing for Trotters, the annual Kentucky Futurity.
 The track is the second-oldest harness racing track in the world and the oldest horse racing track in Lexington.
 This historical track is one mile long and made of red clay.

-April 9, 1880, the first organized football game played in the South was played in Kentucky when Kentucky University (now Transylvania University) beat Centre College 13 ¾ – 0 in a cow pasture.
+April 9, 1880, the first organized football game played in Kentucky was played when Kentucky University (now Transylvania University) beat Centre College 13 ¾ – 0 in a cow pasture.
 There were fifteen players on each team and when a player was injured and removed, he could not re-enter the game.
-Football games were continued to be played in the pasture and eventually concrete stands were added in 1916 creating UK’s first football stadium: Stoll Field.
-Ref: K & 16
+Football games were continued to be played in the pasture and eventually concrete stands were added in 1916 creating UK’s first football stadium, Stoll Field.